-We have the following table under roytuts database in MySQL server.
+I have created the following table student under roytuts database in MySQL server.

 Insert or Load CSV Data

-Let’s see how we can insert csv data row by row using INSERT statement.
+Let’s see how you can insert csv data row by row using INSERT statement.

 The first things would be to import the required modules for working with csv file and connecting with MySQL from Python.